Code-Institute-Submissions/abz2489-bookmark-it/TESTING.md

 13. Import error when trying to run the server due to a circular import.
 I accidentally imported ```from .webhooks import webhook``` in both webhook_handler.py and webhooks.py.
 Fixed by removing the import from webhook_handler.py.

 <img src="documentation/bugs/bmi-bug13.png" width="500" height="50"/>

+14. Media files not loading in the deployed version of Bookmark-It.
+I had to reach out to tutor support for this one and the fixes are listen below.
+    - I had MEDIA_URL on my img src attribute, which is no longer needed due to being overidden in settings.py.
+    - I failed to load my fixtures after the first migration to my new DB.
+        - We reset my Elephant SQL database.
+        - Ran the migrations again.
+        - Loaded the categories fixture without issues.
+        - Hit a problem with the books fixture.
+My books model needed big integer for the ISBN number.
+        - This allowed us to load the books fixture without issue.

+15. Static files not loading in deployed version of Bookmark-It.
+Chrome Dev tools showed that the files were unauthorised which suggested an issue with my AWS setup.
+I suspected the issue was the setting I chose for my access key but the problem persisted after changing.
+I then found some incorrect settings in the Bucket Policy which fixed the problem.